-To this aim, we seek to provide a comprehensive analysis of practical music making and listening, and to examine it in its context.
-We are keen to explore the meaning and impact of music in our life, and to develop strategies that may assist musicians in their everyday practice.
+We investigate practical music making and professional performance, alongside informal musical engagement and general music listening.
+We are keen to explore the meaning and impact of music in our lives, and to develop strategies that may assist musicians in their artistic and professional development.

-Currently our projects focus on five main research areas:
+Currently our projects focus on three main research areas:

 Within this research field, we investigate how listeners experience, describe, evaluate and respond to music.
 These may be people with a high level of musical expertise (examination boards at music academies, music critics, and competition juries) or musical novices.
 This field of research aims to examine questions of music perception, communication/interaction among musicians as well as between musicians and listeners, and the role of the human body in music making and listening (embodied musical experience).

 This field of research investigates the complex relationships between music (its use and effects) and the wellbeing and health of people.
 Two specific areas of research focus on: